-This highly interactive semester-length seminar explores the ways that people negotiate to create value and resolve disputes.
-Designed both to improve understanding of negotiation theory and to build negotiation skills, the curriculum integrates negotiation research from several academic fields with experiential learning exercises. … Read More
+This virtual and highly interactive semester-length seminar explores the ways that people negotiate to create value and resolve disputes.
+Designed to improve understanding of negotiation theory and build negotiation skills, the curriculum integrates negotiation research from several academic fields with experiential learning exercises.
+In light of the COVID-19 pandemic, all sessions will be delivered live … Read More

 After years working on Wall Street and on the launch team of a Cambridge start-up, the PON seminar changed my life.
 The seminar broadened my thinking about conflict management in our families, businesses and communities and the perspective and skills I learned gave me a sound grounding from which I developed a rewarding career advising enterprising families on managing conflict when continuing relationships matter.
 After 15 years, the teachings from the seminar continue to have practical, daily relevance to the work I do and I highly recommend it.